robcarver17/pysystemtrade/docs/userguide.md

 #### One period (not recommend)

 This is the classic Markowitz optimisation with the option to equalise means (makes things more stable) and volatilities.
-Since we're dealing with things that should have the same volatility anyway this is something I recommend doing.
+Since we're dealing with things that should have the same volatility anyway the latter is something I recommend doing.

 ```
    method: one_period